zeta-chain/node/contrib/localnet/README.md

 script failed: missing CREATE2 deployer
 ```

-At this stage you need to make sure your localnet is having eth2 profile up:

-`docker-compose --profile eth2 up`

 Make sure also to follow-up : https://docs.optimism.io/builders/chain-operators/tutorials/create-l2-rollup#deploy-the-create2-factory-optional

-- add `rpc.allow-unprotected-txs` to geth if you can't post txs while deploy create2
+- Add `rpc.allow-unprotected-txs` to geth if you can't post txs while deploy create2
 - Use Metamask and connect to your localnet to send tx and fund smart contract addresess easily.
 - Deploy the factory
 ```bash